Athanasios Papadoudis

-Athanasios Papadoudis (Αθανάσιος Παπαδούδης; born 6 September 2003) is a Greek professional footballer who plays as a goalkeeper for Cypriot First Division club Pafos.
+Athanasios Papadoudis (Αθανάσιος Παπαδούδης; born 6 September 2003) is a Greek professional footballer who plays as a goalkeeper for Virslīga club Riga FC.

 Club career

 Papadoudis' early senior career saw him join Olympiacos B on September 1, 2021, transferring from the Olympiacos U19 squad where he had progressed since joining the Olympiacos U17 team in 2019.

 During his time with the Olympiacos organization, he played 43 matches for the B team, primarily in the Super League 2.
 He transferred to the main Olympiacos club on July 19, 2022.
 During the 2023/2024 season, while with Olympiacos, he was part of the squad that won the UEFA Conference League.

 Papadoudis then moved to Cypriot First Division club Pafos FC on a free transfer on August 6, 2024.
 He played a part in Pafos FC securing the Cypriot First Division title during the 2024/2025 season.
 His current contract with Pafos FC runs until May 31, 2026.